unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     assert abs(exact - mitigated) < abs(exact - unmitigated)

 Note that we don't need to even redefine factories for different stacks.
-Once you have a ``Factory`` it can be used with different front and backends.
+Once you have a :class:`~mitiq.zne.inference.Factory` it can be used with different front and backends.

 Error Mitigation with Probabilistic Error Cancellation
 ------------------------------------------------------